 SNK’s Neo Geo is known for being the most powerful machine of its time, and also one of the most expensive.
 Two variations of the system were released, one as an arcade machine board and another as a home video console which was fully compatible with its arcade counterpart.

-The MVS (Multi Video System) was the coin operated arcade machine and offered the ability to put up to six different cartridges into a single cabinet.
+The MVS (Multi Video System) was the coin operated arcade machine, Unlike our range of custom arcade machines, and offered the ability to put up to six different cartridges into a single cabinet.
 This feature was the selling point of the machine and made it instantly popular amongst arcade operators, as they could play multiple games on the same cabinet.

 Due to the popularity of the MVS, SNK went on to further produce the AES (Advanced Entertainment System), which was initially launched to be distributed by rental from commercial settings such as hotels, bars and restaurants.
 However, it was found that the feedback of the AES machines were overwhelmingly positive, with many members of the public interested in purchasing one for themselves.
 Which ultimately lead to the company releasing the machine for the home.
 This was originally avoided as the high price was thought to drive customers away and lean more towards other brands such as Nintendo and Sega.
 The AES featured the same specifications and hardware as the MVS, making the porting of games cheap and simple with a true arcade quality, which was a first for video game ports.